devopsfranco/retirement/SOLANA-FRAMEWORK-REFACTOR.md

 ---

+## Future Enhancements

+1. **Additional Modules**:
+   - Add a `notifications` module for real-time user alerts.
+   - Introduce a `profile` module for user-specific settings and data.

+2. **Performance Optimizations**:
+   - Implement lazy loading for components and modules.
+   - Optimize API calls with caching mechanisms.

+3. **Enhanced Testing**:
+   - Add integration tests for wallet interactions.
+   - Use Cypress for end-to-end testing of critical workflows.

+4. **Security Improvements**:
+   - Integrate automated security checks for smart contracts.
+   - Add rate limiting to API endpoints to prevent abuse.

+---

 ## Rationale for Using Next.js with TypeScript

 - **Type Safety**: TypeScript provides static typing, reducing runtime errors and improving code quality.